sebastianrosch/couchconnections/doc/README.md

 <a name="v1.LivingRoom"></a>

 ### LivingRoom
-API exposes commands to interact with the platform.
+LivingRoom exposes commands to interact with the data.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|